Product/March 15, 2023

 3. Reference image

-On top of describing the background you want, you can upload a reference image under "Match a Style" to generate images of a similar style.
+On top of describing the background you want, you can upload a reference image under "Select a reference" to generate images of a similar style.
 This is a great way to generate product images with your brand colors.

 As a demonstration, I went to Unsplash to download two free images to create these examples: